dennisk23/PDF-TSR/README.md

 * --model, options: 'pix2pixHD' and 'encoder-decoder-skip'
 * --checkpoint_dir, required for pix2pixHD only
 * --skip_generate_images, skips the extraction of tables using pdffigures2
+* --skip_pad_images, skips the padding of images to make them 1024x1024 pixels
 * --skip_predict, skips the prediction phase
 * --skip_find_cells, skips finding the cells based on the outlines
 * --skip_extract_text, skips extracting the text from the cells using Fitz